lindaszabo/KNIFE/README.md

   4. denovo_script_out: debugging output generated during creation of de novo index.
   5. sampleStats: logs from generating sample statistics files

+# Verifying Installation
+Pre-trimmed fastq files for 1 human sample are provided with the release of v1.1.
+See the README under testData for instructions to run KNIFE on this sample.
+Expected results are provided in testData/testOutput.

 # Contact
 This code was developed and is maintained by Linda Szabo, lszabo at stanford.edu.
 Please understand that I am continuing to develop new algorithms, but I will do my best to respond in a timely manner.